 The Group carries equity investments in its banking book at fair value.
-Fair value represents mark-to-market valuations derived from market prices or independent valuation and methodologies.
-The fair value of an equity investment is impacted by various risk factors, including, but not limited to, economic risk, political risk, business and operational risk, legal and regulatory risk, currency risk, price risk and market risk.
-A material reduction in the fair value of an equity investment in the Group's banking book could have an adverse impact on the financial performance and position of the Group.
+Fair value represents mark to market valuations derived from market prices or independent valuations and methodologies.
+The fair value of an equity investment is impacted by various risks, including, but not limited to, economic risk, political risk, business and operational risk, legal and regulatory risk, currency risk, price risk and market risk.
+A material reduction in the fair value of an equity investment in the Group's banking book may adversely impact the financial performance and position of the Group.